CCI-MOC/documentation/docs/source/Icehouse-Red-Hat-7.0-Deployment-Experimentation.md

 1. using the same method as previously done by NU IT engineer who was able to deploy 6.4 on the UCS server.
 The record stated that combining the driver ISO and the OS ISO worked.
 Details on this attempt/experimentation is on this wiki page.
 [Sahil/Apoorve/Ravi]

 2. deploy using non Grub bootloader.
 The raid driver does not work so well with Grub.
-We found syslinux (instead of grub) to at least allow us to deploy Red Hat 7.1.
-See George's "2015-6-10 gsilvis:" note at https://github.com/CCI-MOC/moc/wiki/OPs-log [George/Ian]
+We found syslinux (instead of grub) to at least allow us to deploy Red Hat 7.1

 3. disk-less method.
 TBD